Join Bicycle NSW today for insurance, advocacy, support

 Event and guided rides

-Councils often have accessible cycling skills programs that support less able riders.
+Councils often have accessible cycling skills programs that support riders with additional requirements.
 The Bicycle Education Centre in Campbelltown is a great example.

 We encourage you to reach out to your local Bicycle User Group and see how they can help you experience the joy of bike riding.
-Central Coast BUG has a fantastic RidesAssist program for low-vision riders, and many other BUGs run rides suitable for new or beginner riders.
+Central Coast BUG and Newcastle Cycleways Movement supports the RidesAssist program for low-vision riders, as well as Riding Together, and many other BUGs run rides suitable for new or beginner riders.
+For example, Illawarra BUG runs SWIFT (Social Women's Inter-Cultural Friendship Tricycling Club).

-Cycling Without Age is a wonderful global movement that provides joy and vitality to residents of care homes through the magic of the bicycle.
+You may also have heard the mission of Cycling Without Age, a wonderful global movement that provides joy and vitality to residents of care homes through the magic of the bicycle.
+Their motto is "to give elderly the right to wind in their hair".
 Modified electric trishaws allow a pilot to ride with two passengers.
 This program is invaluable for allowing care home residents to enjoy the recreational benefits and fresh air of a bike ride.
 Several of our Bicycle User Groups - such a BIKEast, Bike North and Western Sydney Cycling Network - run localised volunteer chapters of Cycling Without Age in NSW.

 Stories about inclusion and bikes